 When comparing costs of hotels near Disney World, it’s likely that you’ve come across some hotels that charge hotel fees.
 At times, it can seem as though every single hotel near Disney World charges these resort fees and it can feel as though they’re excessive.
 The truth is something different.

 The specifics: Around 200 hotels near Disney World charge resort fees

 While not all Disney World hotels charge resort fees, it is relatively common place.
 How common place?
 According to the latest statistics, 198 hotels currently charge some sort of resort fee or mandatory fee.
 When you’re booking your room, make sure you ask about resort fees.
-They are not typically charged until the day you check in so the last thing you want is to get a surprise on the first day of your vacation.
+They are not typically charged until the day you check in so the last thing you want is to get a surprise on the first day of your Disney vacations.

 Are resort fees a huge deal?